 Completely insoluble in water, it is soluble in alcohols and oils.

 Is cetearyl alcohol safe?

-Cetearyl alcohol is completely safe for use in skin care!
-Unlike denatured alcohol or ethanol, which can dry out your skin, cetearyl alcohol actually acts as an emollient to soften skin and is safe to use.
+Cetearyl alcohol is completely safe for use in skin care.
+Unlike denatured alcohol or ethanol, which can dry out your skin, cetearyl alcohol acts as an emollient to soften skin and is safe to use.

 Is cetyl alcohol bad for skin?

-That said, every skin is different, so if you have super-sensitive skin or have a tendency to experience irritation from skin care products, check with your dermatologist before using.
+That said, everyone’s skin is different; if you have super-sensitive skin or have a tendency to experience irritation from skin care products, check with your dermatologist before using.

 Is cetearyl alcohol natural?